 GLOBAL MARKETS-Stocks, emerging markets swoon on China data; euro up

-* Weak China manufacturing hits stocks, global emerging markets
+* Weak China manufacturing hits stocks, emerging markets

 * Euro lifted by strong German-led euro zone PMIs